benrhine/slack-alerts-groovy/README.md

 globally.

 ## Dynamically Generated Alerts
-Having the ability to send static messages can be great, it is much more likely you want the ability to programmatically build your alert messages.
+Having the ability to send static messages can be great, but it is much more likely you want the ability to programmatically build your alert messages.
 Unfortunately, in order to accomplish this you will likely need to fork this plugin if the following does not cover your use cases.
 While these names are dynamically generated they work by checking if a task name `contains` a value to allow some flexibility when naming your dsl blocks.
 Thus, you can add values before or after the following parts but the following parts must be part of the dsl message name in order for the pre-defined generative tasks to be created.

 #### List of what contains checks for
 - unitTest
 - intTest